jeffhandley/jeffhandley.github.io/_posts/2019-12-24-remote-friendly-culture-indicators.md

 In my group at SAP Concur, if I was feeling a little under the weather (but not sick enough to take the day off work), or if I had a midday appointment, or my day started with meetings at 6:00am, or there was any other reason why working from home would be beneficial, **I just worked from home**.

-There was no fanfare--I wouldn't send a Slack message to the team to announce that I was working from home, let alone an email!
+There was no fanfare--I wouldn't send a Slack message to announce that I was working from home, let alone an email!
 I wouldn't reschedule any of my meetings.
 I wouldn't change my day's to-do list. **I just worked from home**.

 There was no disturbance for how I joined meetings--I joined every single meeting through Zoom because every single meeting had a Zoom link and every meeting organizer knew to connect to Zoom before the meeting started.
 I didn't need to ask folks for special treatment. **I just worked from home**.